In re: Parking Heaters Antitrust Litigation, Case No.1:15-mc-00940-DLI-JO

 The Plaintiffs’ Class Action Complaint and Jury Demand, both Settlement Agreements, and other case-related documents are posted here.
 The Settlements resolve the lawsuit with both Webasto and Espar.
 The Court has not decided who is right.

-Payments will be made to eligible Class Members automatically, after payment of expenses of notice and administration of the Settlement, taxes and tax expenses, and attorneys’ fees, costs, expenses, interest, and other expenses as may be awarded by the Court.
-Settlement payment amounts to eligible Class Members will be calculated based on available records of Parking Heater sales provided by Webasto and Espar.
+Payments were made to eligible Class Members automatically, after payment of expenses of notice and administration of the Settlement, taxes and tax expenses, and attorneys’ fees, costs, expenses, and interest.
+Settlement payment amounts to eligible Class Members were calculated based on available records of Parking Heater sales provided by Webasto and Espar.

-Settlement Class members who already settled individually with Espar or Webasto are still entitled to a share of the Settlement with the defendant with whom they did not settle (even if they did not purchase any Parking Heaters from that defendant), and Settlement Class members who settled with Espar individually may also be entitled to receive a share in the Espar Settlement amount depending on the terms of their individual Settlement with Espar.
+Settlement Class members who already settled individually with Espar or Webasto were still entitled to a share of the Settlement with the defendant with whom they did not settle (even if they did not purchase any Parking Heaters from that defendant), and Settlement Class members who settled with Espar individually may have also been entitled to receive a share in the Espar Settlement amount depending on the terms of their individual Settlement with Espar.

 Parking Heaters Settlement Administrator